Joe Thomas (American football executive): NFL and CFL assistant coach

 When Weeb Ewbank was named head coach of the Baltimore Colts in 1954, he was quick to name Thomas to his staff as defensive line coach.
 Thomas would remain in Baltimore one year before moving on to other positions with the Los Angeles Rams of the NFL and the Toronto Argonauts of the Canadian Football League.

 Football executive positions

 Thomas was the first person hired by the NFL expansion Minnesota Vikings in 1960, building the team from the ground up.

-In the summer of 1965 Thomas again became the first person hired by an NFL expansion franchise, this time the Miami Dolphins, assuming the role of player personnel director.
+In the summer of 1965, Thomas again became the first person hired by a professional football expansion franchise, this time the Miami Dolphins, assuming the role of player personnel director.
 Within six seasons, Thomas had assembled a team which won an American Football Conference title and advanced all the way to Super Bowl VI.

 Following the Dolphins' loss to the Dallas Cowboys in the Super Bowl, Thomas became embroiled in a contract dispute with team owner Joe Robbie, culminating with Thomas' resignation on February 22, 1972.
 He was succeeded by Bobby Beathard three days later.
 Miami would win the next two Super Bowls with rosters largely assembled by Thomas.